MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Backup/v1.0.12/Get-AzureRmBackupJobDetails.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmBackupJobDetails** cmdlet gets the details of an azure_2 Backup job.
+The **Get-AzureRmBackupJobDetails** cmdlet gets the details of an Azure Backup job.
 You can use this cmdlet to gather information about a job that fails.

 ## EXAMPLES